mk-fg/feedjack/README.md

 [Original feedjack](http://www.feedjack.org/) project looks abandoned though - no real updates since 2008 (with quite a lively history before that).

-Feedparser itself isn't in much better shape, for that matter - releases weren't a frequent thing there up to 2011 (svn looked a bit more alive though), but then Mark Pilgrim pulled out from the internets (4 October 2011), so guess it will get worse unless someone picks up the development.
-It's purpose is fairly simple though and feed formats haven't really changed since 2005, so it's not so bad yet.
-Feel free to update this paragraph if there are now more-or-less mainstream forks.

 Fork
 --------------------